 Once the plant is on the road to recovery - this will be recognised by the appearance of new fibrous roots - it can be potted on, or replanted, taking care not to reproduce the conditions that cause the initial problem.
-Be aware though that when taking such drastic measures as outlined above, it can take several years before the plant will make a full recovery and begins looking like the specimen it was before over-watering occurred.
-With inexpensive and readily available plants you may be better off throwing the poor thing away and trying to learn from the mistake so that it is not repeated.
+Be aware though that when taking such drastic measures as outlined above, it can take several years before the plant will make a full recovery and begin looking like the specimen it was before over-watering occurred.
+With inexpensive and readily available plants you may be better off throwing the poor thing away and then trying to learn from the mistake so as not to repeat it.

 For related articles click onto the following links: